Demonstration Cohorts

 How Developed Must My Solution Be to Participate in the Cohort?

-If the solution is a product or technology (rather than a service), there must be a working prototype.
-Future cohorts will consider earlier stage ventures.
+If the solution is a product or technology (rather than a service), the working prototype must be ready for a “commercial” application.
+We do not accept prototypes only developed for lab testing and that aren’t designed or prepared for an integrated pilot application.
+Future cohorts will consider earlier-stage ventures.
 The company is not required to have an existing demonstration or commercial project.

 Are Certain Types of Technologies of Greater Interest?